 Policies for Campus Departments

-To ensure consistency in the use of the University’s name and logos, all products, signage, or packaging bearing reference to Florida State University must be produced by manufacturers licensed through the University’s licensing agent, the Collegiate Licensing Company (CLC).
-Officially licensed manufacturers are required to carry appropriate product liability insurance and to meet benchmarks of the University Code of Conduct with respect to labor standards.
+To ensure consistency in the use of the University’s name and marks, all products, signage, or packaging bearing reference to Florida State University must be produced by manufacturers licensed through the University’s licensing agent, the IMG College Licensing.
+Officially licensed manufacturers are required to carry appropriate product liability insurance and to meet standards of the University Code of Conduct with respect to labor standards.

-Products manufactured for resale or fundraising are subject to our customary royalty rate.
-Products manufactured for internal consumption are exempt from royalties.
-Internal Consumption is defined as products necessary for departmental operation, educational materials and staff uniforms.
+Products manufactured for resale, social functions, or fundraising are subject to our customary royalty rate.
+Products manufactured for philanthropic related events are exempt from royalties.

 - By Product Category